-- The temporary drainage system should be updated with the site condition. - U-channel should be cleaned regularly. - The water treatment facilities should be cleaned regularly to maintain proper function. - Barrier should be provided to avoid muddy water flow out from the working area. - Higher bunding shall be provided near the U-channel to prevent the washing away of materials into any drainage system.
+- The temporary drainage system should be well managed and updated with the site condition. - U-channel should be cleaned regularly. - The water treatment facilities should be cleaned regularly to maintain proper function. - Barrier should be provided to avoid muddy water flow out from the working area.